aljedaxi/zettel/pages/z_the_falcondale_collection.md

 - implies control is a function of comms, & even that they're the same
 ##
 > Ashby ...
 "Well I would have thought you would have said, give me three months and I'll list all the pros and cons and then make a balanced judgement".
-> ...
-"What, have you taken leave of your senses.
-I with three months, I couldn't do it  in three years it's impossible.
+> ... "...
 It's an impossible assignment, and you ought to have the sense to see that".
 "It's difficult, I know, I've been trying to do that myself after all.
 Why did you just say yes?"
 > "There are only two things to do in that circumstance, if you don't have enough information", Cybernetics etc. He said "you obey hunch, now, the brain is  a complicated piece of machinery and might produce the right answer.
 I can't account for it.
 My brain said do it, so I did."
 So we resumed walking, and I  began grappling with this.
 Then I  stopped and said "okay say you don't have a hunch, what is  the second most obvious thing to do."
 > He looked at me most pityingly and said "you toss a coin".
 It is  the only rational thing to do.
 > Now this is one of the world's leading authorities on the brain.